 While spreadsheets are useful for simple calculations, when they are used in lieu of a BI tool, they can expose your company to reputational and financial risk, lost productivity and significantly slower time-to-insight as information workers struggle with the inherent limitations of spreadsheet-based reporting and analysis.
 As more businesses become aware of the security risks, inefficiencies, and errors prone to spreadsheet use, companies worldwide are turning to BI as the appropriate solution.

-For more information on business intelligence and Excel, download our free eBook: Microsoft Excel and Business Intelligence: Friend or Foe?
+For more information on business intelligence and how it works with Excel, download our free eBook: Excel and BI: friends and foes.